rodneymawero/Kikoromeo-App/README.md

 ### 1.1 Problem Statement

-Hypothyrodism can be hard to diagnose.
+Hypothyroidism can be hard to diagnose.
 First, its symptoms are similar to other diseases.
 These include fatigue, losing weight,

 fast heartbeat(tachycardia), irregular heartbeat (arrhythmia), enlarged thyroid gland, sometimes called a goiter, increased hunger, nervousness, changes in menstrual cycle, anxiety and irritability among others. https://www.mayoclinic.org/diseases-conditions/hypothyroidism/symptoms-causes/syc-20350284